Growing our Community of Crop Diversity Supporters

 Through the Crop Diversity Digest, we hope to promote the exchange of ideas, inspire a new generation of scientists, educate a wider audience and inform policymakers about the food challenges of the future.

-You’ll be able to hear from a range of voices through opinion pieces written by scientists, farmers, Indigenous Peoples and other stakeholders, get the latest in crop diversity news, inspiring events, podcasts, videos and even recipes for those eager to test their culinary skills.
+You’ll be able to hear from a range of voices through opinion pieces written by scientists, farmers, Indigenous People and other stakeholders, get the latest in crop diversity news, inspiring events, podcasts, videos and even recipes for those eager to test their culinary skills.

 In addition, readers of the Crop Diversity Digest will have the opportunity to subscribe to our free newsletter: The Dish.
 Delivered straight to your inbox, it will provide the latest news in crop diversity conservation and use from around the world.